 Agri-Fos® may be used with Pentra-BarkTM penetrant and applied to the trunk and lower limbs (avoiding the leaves) for absorption through the bark or injected into the tree with a drill and an injector.
 For injection, holes into the wood are drilled approximately every 6" around the circumference of the tree and the material applied under pressure.
 Refrain from repeatedly drilling and injecting smaller-diameter trees over the course of a multi-year treatment.
 If applying to the bark, trees with thick accumulations of moss will need to be scraped free of moss prior to application, and surrounding plants will need to be protected from any spray drift.
 The optimal treatment routine for coast live oaks calls for two applications the first year followed by one application annually thereafter.
 It is recommended to treat in the fall and then in the spring, or spring then fall the first year.
 Annual follow up treatments should be only in the fall, avoiding times when trees are not physiologically active.
 Always apply the material according to the label.
+Check the UC Berkeley, Forest Pathology and Mycology Laboratory, Matteo Garbelotto, for current recommendations.

 \ Treatment recommendations for oak species are based on research trials with coast live oak.
-Efficacy data for other oak species is not yet available.